icssc/ZotMeal/README.md

 ### Developing

-1. Clone the ZotMeal repository or your fork.
+1. Clone the ZotMeal repository from GitHub.
    `git clone https://github.com/icssc/ZotMeal.git`

-3. Change your node version to the one specified in the .nvmrc `nvm use` or `fnm use`.
+2. Navigate to the root directory and change your node version to the one specified in the .nvmrc by running `nvm use` or `fnm use`.
 In particular, we will be using Node v20.

-5. Navigate to the root directory and install the dependencies.
-   `cd ZotMeal && pnpm install`
+3. While still in the root directory and install the dependencies by running `cd ZotMeal && pnpm install`

-6. To start a local Postgres container database run the `docker compose up` in the root directory.
+4. To start a local Postgres container database run the `docker compose up` in the root directory.
    This will automatically set up and run a test database using docker.

-7. Create a new file called `.env` based on the example given in `.env.development`
+5. Create a new file called `.env` based on the example given in `.env.development`

-8. Run `pnpm db:push` to push the schema to the docker database.
+6. Run `pnpm db:push` to push the schema to the docker database.

-9. Start local development by running `pnpm dev:next` in the root directory.
+7. Start local development by running `pnpm dev:next` in the root directory.
 This will start the server in `apps/server` and the client in `apps/next`.
    The tRPC procedures are available on <http://localhost:3000/><router.procedure\>?input={field: value}

    ```sh